Target Corporation (TGT). Below are some highlights from the above linked analysis:

 2. Years to > MMA

-TGT earned a Star in this section for its NPV MMA Diff. of the $3,495.
+TGT earned a Star in this section for its NPV MMA Diff. of the $74,059.
 This amount is in excess of the $500 target I look for in a stock that has increased dividends as long as TGT has.
-If TGT grows its dividend at 15.0% per year, it will take 2 years to equal a MMA yielding an estimated 20-year average rate of 2.71%.
-TGT earned a check for the Key Metric 'Years to >MMA' since its 2 years is less than the 5 year target.
+The stock's current yield of 3.32% exceeds the 3.31% estimated 20-year average MMA rate.

 Conclusion: TGT earned one Star in the Fair Value section, earned one Star in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of three Stars.
 This quantitatively ranks TGT as a 3-Star Hold stock.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 7.8%.
-This dividend growth rate is well below the 15.0% used in this analysis, thus providing a significant margin of safety.
-TGT has a risk rating of 1.25 which classifies it as a Low risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 4.4%.
+This dividend growth rate is well below the 20.0% used in this analysis, thus providing a significant margin of safety.
+TGT has a risk rating of 1.75 which classifies it as a Medium risk stock.

-The company's double-digit dividend growth rate since 2005 has made it a stock to watch.
-Although it is trading below my fair value price of $71.11, I am not ready to buy due to a higher level of debt than I prefer and a yield below my target rate (no pun intended).
-For now I will continue to watch from the sidelines.
+TGT's double-digit dividend growth rate since 2005 (21% increase announced on June 11, 2014) has made it a stock to watch.
+Although it is trading well below my fair value price of $245.30, I am not buying at this time due to an unsustainable free cash flow payout of 174%.
+For now I will continue to watch from the sidelines as the company sorts out its future.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.